Hi! I’m Sylvie.

 How do I describe myself?

-I am the proud mother of the two most marvelous little boys in the world, my twin sons, Andreas and Mathias, who were 9 when I started this blog, and somehow have managed to be 13 already.
+I am the proud mother of the two most marvelous (not so little anymore) twin boys in the world, my sons Andreas and Mathias, who were 9 when I started this blog, and somehow have managed to be 16 already!
 Oh how time flies!
-My little sous-chefs and food critics are now teenagers.
+My little sous-chefs and food critics are now teenagers, soon off to college.

-How did this blog come about?
-Simply from my passion for cooking family meals.
-Cooking allows me to express the flavorful yet unforgettable tastes of Haiti on a dinner plate.
-It allows me to share my love with those who get to enjoy my food, and helps me explore my curiosity via culinary experiences from around the globe.
+How did this 180 degree change come about?
+Simply from my passion for cooking.
+Cooking has always allowed me to express the flavorful yet unforgettable tastes of Haiti on a dinner plate.
+It allows me to share my love with those who get to enjoy my food, and helps me explore my curiosity via culinary experiences.

-Through my blog, I’m on a mission to put Haiti on the culinary map.
+Through Haiti Bites, I’m on a mission to put Haiti on the culinary map.

 Haiti bites… and leaves its’ mark on you.

 So many who have visited Haiti have thought they would never come back.
 Yet someday they find themselves right back here saying “What was I thinking staying away for so long?!”
-Kind of like me saying “what was I thinking making a food blog?!”
+Kind of like me saying “what have I embarked myself on, taking into restauration?!”

 From childhood dislikes to our more sophisticated adult palates, from old classics to the modern eclectic twists of flavors, from all the cuisines I have had the chance of tasting from around the world – here you will find it all mixed into recipes from my heart for your enjoyment (I hope).